Ejo415/time-complexity/README.md

 ### Summary

 In this section, we worked towards a mechanism for describing how costly a function is.
 We calculate the cost by counting the number of lines that are run in a function.
 We recognize that the cost of performing a function varies with the size of the input, so we describe the cost in terms of the size of the input.
-We call this cost the time complexity of the function.
+We call this cost the "time complexity" of the function.